NFL seeks right answer for marijuana use

 A Gallup poll last year found 58 percent of Americans believe marijuana should be legalized.
 That’s already happened in Colorado and Washington — the states that are the home of last season’s Super Bowl teams.

 The World Anti-Doping Agency has said it does not need to catch out-of-competition marijuana users.
 And at least one high-profile coach, Pete Carroll of the champion Seahawks, publicly said he’d like to see the NFL study whether marijuana can help players.

 There are no hard numbers on how many NFL players are using marijuana, but anecdotal evidence, including the arrest or league discipline of no fewer than a dozen players for pot over the past 18 months, suggests use is becoming more common.

-Washington Redskins defensive back Ryan Clark didn’t want to pinpoint the number of current NFL players who smoke pot but said, “I know a lot of guys who don’t regularly smoke marijuana who would use it during the season.”
+Redskins offensive lineman Ryan Clark didn’t want to pinpoint the number of current NFL players who smoke pot but said, “I know a lot of guys who don’t regularly smoke marijuana who would use it during the season.”

 Washington wouldn’t put a specific number on it but said he, too, knew his share of players who weren’t shy about lighting up when he was in the league, including one guy “who just hated the pain pills they were giving out at the time.”
 Another longtime defensive lineman, Marcellus Wiley, estimates half the players in the average NFL locker room were using it by the time he shut down his career in 2006.

 “They are leaning on it to cope with the pain,” said Wiley, who played defensive line in the league for 10 seasons.
 “They are leaning on it to cope with the anxiety of the game.”

 The NFL is fighting lawsuits on two fronts — concussions and painkillers — both of which, some argue, could be positively influenced if marijuana were better tolerated by the league.